Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 ![Prototype Team Analysis](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/ZZ.%20Pictures%20and%20Research/Project%20Pictures/Prototype%20Pictures/Prototype%20-%20Team%20Analysis.jpg)

-## Entity Framework and Initial Model Migration
+## Entity Framework and Initial Model Scaffolding
-To populate the data for my web application I am using Entity Framework (EF) Migration, with a data-first approach.
+To populate the data for my web application I am using Entity Framework (EF) Scaffolding, with a data-first approach.
 I first updated and added new SQL scripts to ensure the database tables had all of the appropriate fields, keys, and constraints necessary for the full scope of the web application.
-Although some tables do not have data in them as of 05 April 2020, the goal is to reduce the number of times I will need to perform the EF Migration process throughout the remainder of the project.
+Although some tables do not have data in them as of 05 April 2020, the goal is to reduce the number of times I will need to perform the EF Scaffolding process throughout the remainder of the project.
 My updated SQL scripts are location in the folder [04.
-SQL Solution and Queries](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/tree/master/04.%20SQLSolution%20and%20Queries), while the documents related m=to the actual EF Migration and database diagram are stored here: [10.
-Database Diagram and EF Migration](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/tree/master/10.%20Database%20Diagram%20and%20EF%20Migration).
+SQL Solution and Queries](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/tree/master/04.%20SQLSolution%20and%20Queries), while the documents related to the actual EF Scaffolding and database diagram are stored here: [10.
+Database Diagram and EF Scaffolding](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/tree/master/10.%20Database%20Diagram%20and%20EF%20Migration).

 After creating the necessary tables, my database diagram looks like this:
 ![Database Diagram (05APR2020)](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/10.%20Database%20Diagram%20and%20EF%20Migration/SQL%20Database%20Table%20Diagram%20%2805APR2020%29.jpg)